Frost3057/Frost3057/README.md

 - 👋 Hi, I’m Aman Bajpai
-- 👀 I’m interested in becoming a full stack developer
+- 👀 I’m interested in becoming a app developer
-- 🌱 I’m currently learning jetpack compose
+- 🌱 I’m currently learning machine learning
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me -> You can reach me on my email address that is: amanbajpai5660@gmail.com